MasoudJTehrani/sys-tax-artifact/README.md

   - Sensor *physical removal/physical tampering* papers that only remove sensors or physically damage hardware without targeting DL model inputs are outside our focus when they do not produce DL-based model mispredictions leading to system-level failures.
   - Network-only attacks (purely communication-layer exploits) were excluded because the taxonomy focuses on attacks that manipulate the *DL components or their inputs/outputs* and track how those model-level changes propagate to system-level failures.

-(These inclusion/exclusion rules are exactly the ones used to reduce the initial corpus to 21 papers in the source paper.)

 ---

 ## What is a "system-level attack"?